nguyen187/Realtime-Platform-Kafka-Pyspark-ML_Model-Postgresql-Grafana/README.md

 ## Contributing
 Contributions are welcome!
 Feel free to open issues or submit pull requests to improve the project.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Contact
-For any questions or support, please reach out via [your contact/email here].
+For any questions or support, please reach out via thanhnguyen187201@gmail.com.